 If members of the public cannot access guidance documents, they are not really available.
-For this reason, accessibility may be the most intuitive ingredient for guidance availability.
+For this reason, accessibility may be the most intuitive ingredient for the public availability of guidance.
 But access has multiple facets.
-Access in principle-the mere existence of a guidance document somewhere on an agency website-is distinct from meaningful access in reality.
+Access in principle-that is, the mere existence of a guidance document somewhere on an agency website-is distinct from meaningful access in reality.
 Meaningful access becomes a reality when users can easily find their way to agencies' guidance pages; when search engines work effectively at finding relevant information; when lists of documents are indexed, tagged, and sortable; and when guidance material related to specific rules, issues, or programs can be found in the corresponding portions of agency websites where users are likely to need that information most.

-One seemingly banal but still significant barrier to access must be combatted: the broken link.
+One seemingly banal but still significant barrier to access must also be studiously combatted: the broken link.
 Just as the content on websites must remain current, so too must these sites' structures and links.
-Yet users encounter too many broken links when searching for agency guidance.
-For example, the Department of Labor has established a central webpage for significant guidance as called for by the OMB Bulletin on good guidance practices.
-That webpage helpfully includes links to six sub-agencies' dedicated guidance pages-and yet, as shown in Figure 4, the links for two of these sub-agencies are broken.
+Yet at present, users encounter too many broken links when searching for agency guidance.
+For example, the Department of Labor has established a central webpage for significant guidance, as called for by the OMB Bulletin on good guidance practices and which helpfully includes links to six sub-agencies' dedicated guidance pages.
+And yet, as shown in Figure 2, the links pointing to two of these sub-agencies are broken.

-A similar malady currently afflicts the Department of Transportation's central guidance webpage: the links for five of the 10 listed operating administrations are broken (Federal Aviation Administration, Federal Transit Administration, Maritime Administration, National Highway Traffic Safety Administration, and Pipeline and Hazardous Materials Safety Administration), another two operating administrations are listed but not hyperlinked (Federal Railroad Administration and Saint Lawrence Seaway Development Corporation), and another two point to pages that contain no lists of or links to guidance documents (Federal Highway Administration and Federal Motor Carrier Safety Administration).
+A similar malady currently afflicts the Department of Transportation's central guidance webpage: the links for five of the 10 listed operating administrations are broken (Federal Aviation Administration, Federal Transit Administration, Maritime Administration, National Highway Traffic Safety Administration, and Pipeline and Hazardous Materials Safety Administration).
+Another two operating administrations are listed but not hyperlinked (Federal Railroad Administration and Saint Lawrence Seaway Development Corporation).
+Still another two point to pages that contain no lists of or links to guidance documents (Federal Highway Administration and Federal Motor Carrier Safety Administration).
 In other words, other than the Office of the Secretary, none of the listed entries on the Department's main guidance page take the user to any guidance documents.
-145

-142 Nuclear Regulatory Commission, Protection Against Malevolent Use of Vehicles at Nuclear Power Plants, 83 Fed.
+&lt;sup>182 Nuclear Regulatory Commission, Protection Against Malevolent Use of Vehicles at Nuclear Power Plants, 83 Fed.
 Reg.
 47,648 (Sept.
 20, 2018).